 Stitch them together using video editing software like iMovie, Final Cut Pro, Filmora or Adobe Premiere and create a closing image with your call to action and social media handles (if you wish).
 To create this use an online graphic site like PicMonkey or Canva.

-Make sure you export your finished video to the correct dimensions and resolution for YouTube.
-If you are creating a video for IGTV, then check out my post on how to turn your horizontal video into a vertical video here.
+Export your finished video to the correct dimensions and resolution for YouTube.
+If you are creating a vertical video, then check out our post on how to turn your horizontal video into a vertical video here.

-Having a custom thumbnail to post with your video trailer on YouTube could make all the difference to whether people click your video or not.
+Having a custom thumbnail to post with your video trailer on YouTube could makes all the difference.

 Use this valuable real estate by selecting a great still image of you on stage and include a short, snappy title that will grab viewers’ attention.